Anuj3126/CrimeInsightsExtractor/Task/README.md

 ## Acknowledgments

 - OpenAI for the Whisper speech recognition model
+- GPT-4 for processing the transcript and return JSON response.
 - Streamlit for the web application framework
-- spaCy for natural language processing

 ---